2013 Science Festival is Manifestation of Curiosity - Scientists explore ‘Life in the Extreme’

 “You can’t get a cup of coffee in Flagstaff without bumping into a scientist,” said National Public Radio ScienceFriday Host Ira Flato.
 The Festival will be featuring those world-class scientists, organizations and discoveries as lab doors and telescopes are opened for thousands during this free annual event.

-Support from businesses, organizations and individuals makes the Flagstaff Festival of Science possible as the nation’s longest running science festival.
-Supernova Friends of the Festival include the City of Flagstaff/BBB tax revenues, Flagstaff Cultural Partners, Blue Cross Blue Shield of Arizona, Flagstaff Community Foundation, W. L. Gore & Associates, Science Foundation Arizona and the Stardust Foundation.
+Support from businesses, organizations and individuals makes the award-winning Flagstaff Festival of Science possible as the nation’s longest running science festival.
+Supernova Friends of the Festival include the City of Flagstaff BBB tax revenues, Flagstaff Cultural Partners, Northern Arizona University, Blue Cross Blue Shield of Arizona, the Flagstaff Community Foundation, W. L. Gore & Associates, Science Foundation Arizona and the Stardust Foundation.